-

 JOSEPH BEUYS: WORDS WHICH CAN HEAR - DELUXE LIMITED HARDBOUND EDITION SIGNED BY THE ARTIST

 (BEUYS, JOSEPH).
 Beuys, Joseph.
 London: Anthony d'Offay Gallery, 1981.
 First Edition 1/250 Deluxe.
 4to.
 Illustrated Boards.
 Artist Monograph.
 As New/No Jacket - As Issued. np (48pp), 123 duotone illustrations.
 This is the catalogue published in conjunction with a 1981 exhibition of a 1975 series of Joseph Beuys drawings on calendar pages entitled "Words Which Can Hear" held at London's Anthony D'Offay Gallery.
 A pristine example of the uncommon deluxe hardbound edition limited to two hundred and fifty copies BOLDLY NUMBERED AND SIGNED by Joseph Beuys in brown ink at the rear, as issued.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its value - we will inform you of the applicable amount at time of purchase.
 Inventory Number: 019917

 -